rahim-sa/MK-AppliedPy-Answers/README.md

 ## 6. Type Hints and Generics

+Type hints (also called type annotations) allow you to explicitly specify the expected types of variables, function parameters, and return values.

+ - Type hints = Labels for types (str, int, etc.).

+ - Optional/Union/Literal = Special cases ("or None", "either A or B", etc.).

+ - Generics = A way to reuse type-safe code for different types (List[T], Dict[K, V]).
+Generics don’t replace other type hints—they make them more powerful!

 ### Use of Generic Types and `TypeVar`

 Generics allow you to write flexible and reusable code by parameterizing types. `TypeVar` is used to define a generic type variable, enabling functions and classes to operate on different types while maintaining type safety.